wormhole-foundation/docs.wormhole.com/docs/native-token-transfers/deployment/deploy-to-solana.md

 #### Deploy your Solana Token

-If you haven't already, deploy your SPL token to Solana.
+If you haven't already, deploy a token to Solana.

 <details>
 <summary>Deploy an SPL Token</summary>